This country-specific Q&A provides an overview of Employment & Labour Law laws and regulations applicable in Croatia.

 A collective agreement is applied directly and compulsorily to the parties who have concluded it, and to all third parties such as workers working for the employer bound with the provisions of the collective agreement.

-The employer has to obtain permission from the works council when termination is planned for the following workers:
+The employer is obliged to obtain approval from the works council when termination is planned for the following workers:

 a member of the works council,